Paracetamol for children

 • 250 mg in 5 mL (higher strength).

-Always check that the dose you are giving your child is correct.
+Always check that the dose you're giving your child is correct.
 To check the strength of the liquid, always read the label and do NOT rely on the colour, smell, or flavour.
-If you are unsure what dose to give, check with your doctor or pharmacist.
+If you don't know how much to give, check with your healthcare provider or pharmacist.

 The dose of paracetamol is based on your child’s weight and not their age

-• Always give the dose that is written on the bottle or package according to your child's weight.
-If you are unsure about how much to give your child, ask your pharmacist.
-Use the dosing chart below as a guide.
+• Always give the dose that's written on the bottle or package according to your child's weight.
+If you're not sure about how much to give your child, ask your pharmacist.
+Use the dosing guide at the bottom of this section.

-• As your child grows, the dose of paracetamol will need to be increased, based on their weight, to ensure that they are getting the correct dose.
-Don't use the same dose for a different child unless they are the same weight.
+• As your child grows and gets heavier, the dose of paracetamol will need to be increased to make sure they're getting the correct amount.
+Don't use the same dose for a different child unless they're the same weight.

 Measure the dose correctly